 The ability of the Group to maintain its operations is dependent inter alia on the continuing support of various Governments by way of grants.
-The Tripartite Agreement was renewed for the period 2016 - 2018 with Australia Council for the Arts and Arts NSW, subject to the Group continuing to meet the requirements of the Tripartite Agreement.
-Therefore, the financial statements have been prepared under the going concern principle.
+The Tripartite Agreement was renewed for the period 2016 - 2018 and confirmed for 2019 with the Australia Council for the Arts and Arts NSW, subject to the Group continuing to meet the requirements of the Tripartite Agreement.